Meeco/docs/guides/wallet-tutorials/organisation-configuration.md

 </p>

 ## Removal from an Organisation
 An Organisation may cancel and remove the connection with your wallet.
-If this occurs you will be notified via a pop-up notification when using your wallet app.
+If you would like to reconnect with the Organisation you will need to contact them with your request.